RubixML/HAR/README.md

 # Mobile Phone Human Activity Recognizer

-An example Rubix ML project that recognizes one of six human activities given mobile phone sensor data using a Multilayer Neural Network.
+An example Rubix ML project that recognizes one of six human activities given mobile phone sensor data using a Softmax Classifier.

 ## Installation